OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 different.]
 In a proof of stake system, a 51% attack is discouraged and punished as those who participate in such an attack will lose part of their stake or coin as a result.
-[Why?
-What is actually different from Proof of Work?
-I am guessing the difference is that in Proof of Stake, all participants are putting in some coin to get their transaction processed, in the form of gas.
-Right?]
-[Second issue: How does the malicious actor with 51% of stake get caught?]
+[Todo: add how get caught]
-Upon discovery, not only will the attacker lose stake, but the value of the cryptocurrency will go down, especially for the coin owned by the attacker.
-[Why does that happen?
-And why is it a good thing?]

-After the attacker has been discovered, the coin they have invested in the stake will be lost for them.
-[Why?
-How?
-I thought they just lost the gas they paid for the transaction, and to be on the committee?
-Not all stake that the own?]
+Upon discovery, not only will the attacker lose their stake, but the value of the cryptocurrency will go down, especially for the coin owned by the attacker.
+When this happens, it prevents the individual with the majority from gaining another majority since more people are able to afford more coin.
+If more coin is in process, the majority is lost for the hacker.
+In addition, the discovered attacker lost the gas paid for the transaction, further reducing their wealth within the cryptocurrency system.

 This means that the chances for the attacker gaining a chance at validating are reduced in a proof of stake algorithm since they do not have any coin staked.